EleisonC/NestApplication/README.md

 ## Database Setup

-1. Create a PostgreSQL database with the following configurations:
+1. Create a PostgreSQL database with the following configurations (Or any of your choice):

    - Database name: `ride_sharing_db`
    - User: `postgres`
    - Password: `postgres`

-   You can adjust these settings in the `.env` file if needed.
+   Add these settings in the `.env`.

 2. Ensure that the PostgreSQL service is running.